Start Here: Automated Insulin Delivery (AID) Systems Guide

-Adhering to the principle of skin in the game, I spent seven years (2017–2025) gaining personal and professional experience before writing this guide.
+Adhering to the principle of skin in the game, I spent from 2017 to 2026 gaining personal and professional experience before writing this guide.

 I have personally tried Medtronic 670G/780G, Tandem t:slim X2 with Control-IQ, Omnipod 5, DIY Loop, and Android APS.
 In clinical practice, I have helped more than 300 children and young people start on every commercially available AID system.